GSA-TTS/identity-handbook/_articles/appdev-ruby-worker-jobs.md

 The server stores job arguments in RDS.
 The Ruby code encrypts arguments that contain PII using the same encryption to encode a session: AES-256-GCM inside of an AWS KMS-encrypted message.
 The AES key is the application's `session_encryption_key`, stored with the application secrets.
+The application secrets are sensitive config items are stored live in S3 in YAML files, and are pulled down when the app launches and read into memory.

 ### Logging